Menu

 Our Designated Safeguarding Lead is: Mr Sean Small, Headteacher

-Internet Safety Workshop for Parents - January 2024
+Internet Safety Workshop for Parents - 3rd March 2025

-As part of our commitment to E-safety throughout the school, we held an Internet Safety and Safeguarding Workshop for parents run by Ken Palmer, Safeguarding Co-ordinator on 16th January 2024
+As part of our commitment to E-safety throughout the school, we held an Internet Safety and Safeguarding Workshop for parents run by Ken Palmer, Safeguarding Co-ordinator on 3rd March 2025.
+The session covered some of the dangers that children face online and gave parents ideas and ways to keep their children safe.

 Parents can visit www.thinkuknow.co.uk/parents for further information and advice on supporting your child to be safe online.